May is Motorcycle & Bicycle Awareness Month

 - Mind the laws.
 Adequate training and licenses are imperative before riding.
 Also, remember to follow the regulations.
 You have the same responsibility as someone who drives a car such as using a turn signal and stopping at stop signs.

-Tips for cars
+5 Tips for Motorcycle Riders

 - Drive the speed limit.